kunle12/pyride_pepper/README.md

 * PyPepperServer

 ### Manual binary installation
-Under a Pepper terminal (using ssh), copy the following share library objects extracted from the packages (or copy directly from the ```build-cross-atom-release/sdk/lib``` subdirectory under the source directories) built in the previous section to ```/home/nao/naoqi/lib``` directory on the robot.
-You will require root privilege to copy these files on the robot.
+Under a Pepper terminal (using ssh), copy the following shared library objects extracted from the packages (or copy directly from the ```build-cross-atom-release/sdk/lib``` subdirectory under the source directories) built in the previous section to ```/home/nao/naoqi/lib``` directory on the robot.

 * libcrypto.so
 * libccext2.so